joeyviolacode/mystery-word/README.md

 The evil mystery word concept is set out in [this Nifty assignment](http://nifty.stanford.edu/2011/schwarz-evil-hangman/).

 ### Requirements
 There is no environment required for this other than an installation of python 3.
+If running on Windows, one may need to comment out or alter the lines relating to the clear lambda.
+They are there to give a cleaner terminal experience, but are currently written for a Mac.